Selamawit-Siferh/calculator/README.md

 # calculator
-this the calculator, that works all mathmatical calcullatio.
+this the calculator, that works all mathmatical calcullation.